snoonetIRC/website/content/community/askmen.md

 **Can you give us a description of your community: what it's about, what rules you may have and any resources you would like to include?**

 #askmen is the IRC channel for the {{< subreddit_link AskMen >}} subreddit.
-We’re here to allow subreddit participants to talk to each other.
+We're here to allow subreddit participants to talk to each other.
 Only rules are *be respectful, listen to the ops as directed, and have fun!*

 **What inspired this community?**